gohugoio/hugoDocs/content/en/functions/resources/Fingerprint.md

 ---
 title: resources.Fingerprint
-description: Cryptographically hashes the content of the given resource.
+description: Returns a fingerprinted resource, created by cryptographically hashing the content of the given resource.
 categories: []
 keywords: []
 params: